 - Professional member of The British Association for Counselling and Psychotherapy (BACP)

-- Professional member of UK Council for Psychotherapy (UKCP)
+- Professional member of the British Psychoanalytic Council (BPC)

 - Professional member of The Foundation for Psychotherapy and Counselling (FPC)

-- I have several years experience of psychotherapy and counselling in private practise and in a training organisation.
+- I have several years of experience in psychotherapy and counselling in private practise, in a training organisation and within the NHS.

-- I currently work for a charity organisation which supports victims of domestic abuse.
+- Previously I worked as a volunteer for a charity organisation which supports victims of domestic abuse (ESDAS).

 Areas of counselling I deal with

-- Ongoing therapy - Should you decide on psychotherapy, sessions are weekly at the same time each week and last 50 minutes.
+- Ongoing therapy - Should you decide on psychotherapy, sessions are weekly (or twice weekly) at the same time each week and last 50 minutes.

-- Ongoing fees are dependent on location and are between £65-£95 (London) £50-£75 (Surrey).
+- Ongoing fees - are between £65-£95.
 This can be discussed in our initial consultation.

 I offer a limited number of concessionary rates for students or those on a low income.